How to make your web browser always open in private mode

 Web browser properties

-4. Click on the Apply button at the bottom of the “Properties” window.
+2. Click Apply at the bottom of the 'Properties' window.

-Your web browser will, from now on, start in private browsing mode when you open it from this shortcut.
+Your web browser will now start in private browsing mode when you open it from this shortcut.

 If you use other shortcuts to open your web browser, you will also need to edit them.